mhatzl/mantra-wiki/5-Requirements/5-REQ-requirement.md

 Parents: [`req.hierarchy.mult_parents`, [`req.properties.wiki`](<link to requirement>)]
 ```

-### `req.hierarchy.no_circle`: Prevent circular hierarchies
+### `req.hierarchy.no_cycle`: Prevent cyclical hierarchies

-A requirement hierarchy must not contain circles, because this would break transitive relations.
+A requirement hierarchy must not contain cycles, because this would break transitive relations.

 ## `req.origin`: Save the origin of a requirement